 This is an opportunity for teens to work on the fundraising side of Furkids at the Furkids Thrift Store, which generates revenue to help cover the operating expenses of the shelter.

 Volunteers will be responsible for receiving and sorting incoming donations and staging them onto the sales floor and/or tidying the merchandise on the display racks.
 This is a great opportunity for young volunteers that like working in a retail environment.

 Weekend Event Dog Handler (13+)

 Furkids/SmallDog Rescue has lots of dogs available for adoption.
 They can meet potential owners on Saturdays and some Sundays at one of our adoption events.
-This opportunity is for young people that are comfortable handling dogs in a bustling retail environment.
+This opportunity is for young people who are comfortable handling dogs in a bustling retail environment.
 Dog handlers are responsible for walking the dogs and making sure they are secure at all times.
 There is some interacting with the public.
-Anyone between the ages of twelve and fifteen may volunteer if accompanied by a parent or guardian.
+Anyone between the ages of thirteen and fifteen may volunteer if accompanied by a parent or guardian.